The Right to Build is designed to help self builders and custom builders overcome one of the biggest hurdles they face — finding a self build plot.

 Is the Right to Build Scheme Working?

 Following Right to Build Day in 2020, NaCSBA confirmed it would be sending a Freedom of Information request to all English authorities to track their activity.
-This report is scheduled for release in February 2020.
+This report is scheduled for release this spring.

 “Good local authorities are ensuring the land is available for self and custom builder: some are freeing up council land, acquiring sites for self builders, working with developers to ensure a percentage of their large sites are available, or working with housing authorities,” says Michael Holmes, chair of NaCSBA.